DemianWright/io_scene_blb/README.md

 #### Apply Modifiers ####
 Applies any modifiers on the object before exporting.
 Does not change the modifiers of the objects in the Blender scene.
 (Default: True)

+#### Calculate Collision ####
+If no manual collision definition objects exist, calculates a cuboid collision that is the same size as the brick bounds.
+If disabled and no collision is defined, brick will have no collision.
+(Default: True)

+#### Coverage ####
+Enable coverage calculations.
+Shows additional settings when selected.
+This is pointless unless **Automatic Quad Sorting** is enabled or at least one object has a quad sorting definition.
+See *Defining Coverage & Quad Sorting* below for more information.
+(Default: False)

+#### Automatic Quad Sorting ####
+Automatically calculate the correct section for quads that in the same plane as the bounding planes of the bounds object.
+This is pointless unless **Coverage** is enabled.
+(Default: False)

 #### Use Material Colors ####
 Get object colors from object materials.
 (Default: True)